Tetraphobia: In Taiwan

 In Taiwan, not using house numbers ending in 4 without also skipping numbers on the opposite side of the road often results in the numbers on two sides of a street getting more and more out of sync as one advances.

 In Malaysia

 In Malaysia, especially in regions or neighbourhoods where ethnic Chinese are significant in population, the floor number 4 or house address with number 4 is occasionally skipped.
 The practice is more prevalent in private condominiums, especially those built by ethnic Chinese-owned companies.
 The fourth floor may be either omitted completely or substituted with "3A".

 In Singapore

 Singaporean public transport operator SBS Transit has omitted the number plates for some of its buses whose numbers end with "4" due to this, so if a bus is registered as SBS***3*, SBS***4* will be omitted and the next bus to be registered will be SBS***5*.
-Note that this only applies to certain buses and not others and that the final asterisk is the checksum letter and not a number.
-For example, if the bus is registered as SBS8603J, SBS8604G will be omitted and the next bus to be registered will be SBS8605D.
+The final character is a checksum letter, not a number.
+For example, if a bus is registered as SBS8603J, SBS8604G will be omitted and the next bus to be registered will be SBS8605D.